 Each year, the U.S. News & World Report releases their ranking of the top online MBA programs.
 This year, the Online EMBA program at the University of Nevada, Reno is pleased to remain top ranked at #67.
 Every year, more schools are included in the ranking (there were over 320 this year!) and the competition gets stronger, but through the cutting-edge research and hard work of our faculty, students, and staff, we are able to keep well ahead of the competition.
 We strive to maintain the highest standards in online MBA education, and our ranking reflects this.
 Also, just in case you missed it, our Online EMBA program was ranked #40 by The Princeton Review this fall!
 Over 100 online MBA programs were surveyed, and we are thrilled to make their top 50 list.
 You can read more about our ranking in the NEVADA Today article.
 Thank you to everyone for contributing to the Online EMBA Program’s success!

 Upcoming EMBA Events

-- The 2021 EMBA Graduation Ceremony & Reception is currently scheduled for Saturday, August 14, 2021 from 2-4pm at the Atlantis Casino Resort Spa in Reno, Nevada.
-This ceremony will celebrate the graduation of the Class of 2021.
-More details will be sent to the Class of 2021 as the date gets closer.
-Stay tuned!
+- The 2021 EMBA Graduation Ceremony & Reception is tentatively scheduled for Saturday, August 14, 2021.
+If held in-person, it will be in the Reno, Nevada area.
+This ceremony will celebrate the graduation of the Class of 2021 and more details will be sent to the graduates as the date gets closer.

-- The 2021 EMBA Fall Mixer is in the process of being scheduled for a Friday evening in late September or early October, 2021.
-We are hoping to secure a date soon and we will let you know as soon as we can.
+- The 2021 EMBA Fall Mixer is tentatively scheduled for Friday, September 24, 2021 from 6-8pm.
+If held in-person, it will be in the Reno, Nevada area.
 The annual Mixer is open to all EMBA alumni, current students, faculty, and prospective students.
-It’s a great opportunity to network with your fellow EMBA team and to mingle with the EMBA faculty.
-More details to come!
+It’s a great opportunity to network with your fellow EMBA team and to mingle with the EMBA faculty!

 Kambiz Raffiee, PhD &